dbohdan/process-env/README.md

 # process-env

-**process-env** prints select environment variables of a process, typically the current user's desktop session, as shell commands to set those variables or as JSON.
+**process-env** prints the environment variables of a process, typically the current user's desktop session, as shell commands to set those variables or as JSON.
 This is useful if you want to access an [ssh-agent](https://en.wikipedia.org/wiki/Ssh-agent) started for your desktop session in a remote session and in similar scenarios.

+process-env can output specific or all environment variables of a process.
-The default environment variables are as follows:
+The default environment variables are:

 - `DBUS_SESSION_BUS_ADDRESS`
 - `DISPLAY`